Who we are?

 Posts not found

-Georgi Georgiev Ph.D.
-Candidate
+Georgi Georgiev, Ph.D.

 Georgi Georgiev is a doctoral candidate in comparative history at the Central European University, Budapest (CEU).
 He was a Visiting Predoctoral Fellow at the Max Planck Institute for the History of Science, Research Group “Epistemes of Modern Acoustics” (October-November 2018).
 He completed an MA in Central European history at CEU.
 Georgi’s research experience includes extensive study of the Radio Free Europe archival collections hosted by the Blinken Open Society Archives in Budapest.
 Georgi’s PhD project focuses on methods of information gathering during the Cold War, with a special emphasis on acoustic information gathering and noise as an object of research.
 His work explores the intersection between science, technology, and politics.